Snehatojo/techwriting/README.md

 # Resources for Technical Writing
 Technical writing makes technology accessible for everyone and helps users solve technological problems independently.
 There is a prominent need for technical writers today, and technical writing is indeed a rewarding career for those with a flair for writing and technology.
 ## Short Term Courses
-If you are a beginner in this field, it would be a good option to take an introductory online course to familiarize yourself with the tools, terminologies, and the technical writing process.
-Here are some courses that can be taken as a foundation:
+If you are a beginner in this field, taking an introductory online course to familiarize yourself with the tools, terminologies, and the technical writing process would be a good option.
+Here are some courses that can be cosnidered as a foundation:
 - Google-[Technical Writing Courses](https://developers.google.com/tech-writing?ref=everythingtechnicalwriting.com)
 - Coursera-[Introduction to Technical Writing](https://www.coursera.org/learn/technical-writing-introduction)
 - Udemy-[Professional Technical Writing: Advance your Writing Skills](https://www.udemy.com/course/technical-writing-and-editing/)